 This chapter explains software controls related to parallel input/output (I/O).
-The MC9S08AW60 has seven I/O ports which include a total of 54 general-purpose I/O pins.
+The MC9S08AC60 Series has seven I/O ports which include a total of up to 54 general-purpose I/O pins.
 See Chapter 2, "Pins and Connections" for more information about the logic and hardware aspects of these pins.